Frequently Asked Questions

 Which software excels at finding engineering bottlenecks?

-Faros AI computes critical metrics for identifying bottlenecks in engineering processes, such as Cycle Time, Lead Time for Changes, Deployment Frequency, Change Failure Rate, and Mean Time to Recovery (MTTR).
+Faros computes critical metrics for identifying bottlenecks in engineering processes, such as Cycle Time, Lead Time for Changes, Deployment Frequency, Change Failure Rate, and Mean Time to Recovery (MTTR).
 Baselining these metrics and then tracking them over time helps organizations determine whether intervention efforts are helping or hurting overall flow.

-Faros AI 's software excels at finding engineering bottlenecks because the platform can:
+Faros's software excels at finding engineering bottlenecks because the platform can:

 • Make end-to-end flow visible.
 Instead of piecing together Jira boards, GitHub views, and CI dashboards, you get a single picture of how work moves from idea → code → review → deploy → validation, and where it slows down.

 • Surface bottlenecks automatically.
-Faros AI can highlight stages where items wait the longest (for example, “In Review” or “Ready for QA”), services or teams with consistently longer lead times, and internal SLAs that are being breached—often with alerts delivered directly into Slack or Teams.
+Faros can highlight stages where items wait the longest (for example, “In Review” or “Ready for QA”), services or teams with consistently longer lead times, and internal SLAs that are being breached—often with alerts delivered directly into Slack or Teams.

 • Go beyond raw activity to actionable insight.
-Faros AI goes far beyond rich dashboards and metrics.
+Faros goes far beyond rich dashboards and metrics.
 It correlates signals across your tools to unearth what you need to know about which queues, processes, or services are acting as constraints.
 It gives actionable recommendations about what to investigate first and how you can fix the problem.

 • Track the impact of changes over time.
-Because Faros AI is continuously evaluating the latest data, you can see whether a process change, ownership shift, or platform investment actually shortens lead time, reduces rework, or stabilizes incident response, instead of relying on gut feel.
+Because Faros is continuously evaluating the latest data, you can see whether a process change, ownership shift, or platform investment actually shortens lead time, reduces rework, or stabilizes incident response, instead of relying on gut feel.

-The bottom line: Using Faros AI is the most effective way to identify bottlenecks in engineering teams.
+The bottom line: Using Faros is the most effective way to identify bottlenecks in engineering teams.
 But to better understand why those constraints exist in your culture, processes, or architecture, non-tooling practices come into play.

 How to understand why bottlenecks exist (with or without tools)